 For the home cook or coffee nerd who is ready to level up their morning beverage, a high-quality countertop espresso machine may be just the thing.
 This one gets great reviews, and looks so sleek.

 Sleek, elegant, timeless — Georg Jensen always delivers.
 This pitcher will enhance any dining table, and would also make an extraordinary vase for greens or flowers.

 These Mosser glass cake pedestals elevate any cake — literally and figuratively.
 They are also timeless and cheerful.
 In a range of beautiful colors, it’s hard to pick only one.
 The 10-inch cake pedestal would be my pick, since it works for both 8- and 9-inch cakes, and would also look beautiful holiding bundts, cookie stacks, and more.

-Cooking Up the 2022 Best Gifts Ideas for Home Cooks and Food Lovers
+Cooking Up the Best Gifts Ideas for Cooks and Food Lovers

-This year’s roundup guide includes some of 2022’s best gifts for cooking lovers, foodies, home cooks, bakers, and general kitchen enthusiasts alike.
+This year’s roundup guide includes some of the year’s best gifts for cooking lovers, foodies, home cooks, bakers, and general kitchen enthusiasts alike.
 Need more foodie gift ideas?
-Check out previous years’ holiday gift guides for cooks, or just ask in the comments, below.
+Check out previous years’ holiday gift guides for cooks, the Mother’s Day gift guide, or just ask in the comments, below.